aalling93/Electro-Optical-Sentinel-2-images/README.md

 # Sentinel-2 toolbox

 Work with sentinel-2 images easily.
-If you know how download Sentinel-2 Multi-Spectral-Images (or Electro-Optical), but you don't know how to work with them in Python, I have it all implemented here for you.
+If you know how to download Sentinel-2 Multi-Spectral-Images (or Electro-Optical), but you don't know how to work with them in Python, I have it all implemented here for you.

 ## Content